 For inexperienced hikers, we only recommend the trails reaching the Potholes, Mermaid Pools and See Thru Pools.
 Besides, the main attraction are the Mermaid Pools anyway!
 But for experienced bushwalkers, there is a longer trail that actually loops around Tahmoor Gorge.
 It’s an approximate 9km return from the car park.
 In total, it’ll take roughly 4-5 hours to complete.

 This trail encompasses the Mermaid Pools return walk.
-Because this is around 4km out and back, the remaining loop around Tahmoor Gorge is an additional 5km.
+Because this is around 4km out and back, the remaining loop around Tahmoor Canyon is an additional 5km.
 But to put the difficulty of this hike into perspective, the 4km Mermaid Pools return track should only take an hour.
 So the actual 5km Tahmoor Gorge loop component takes around 3-4 hours!
 That’s because you’ll spend a lot of time rock scrambling, negotiating steep terrain and inevitably losing track.

 Luckily, there are helpful blue, red and yellow ribbons tied to trees to help guide you.
 Plus white spraypaint tactically littered across several rocks and trees.
 However, there are quite steep sections ascending and descending the gorge.
 So don’t do this walk alone.
 There is no phone signal out here either.
 So you may even want to consider a beacon.